openhab/openhab-docs/addons/transformations.md

 To keep these examples simple, the contents of the referenced files `window_esp.map` and `convert-C-to-F.js` were left out.

-## `SCRIPT` Transformation
+## Script Transformation

-The `SCRIPT` transformation is available from the framework and needs no additional installation.
+The script transformation is available from the framework and needs no additional installation.
 It allows transforming values using any of the available scripting languages in openHAB (JSR-223 or DSL).

-The script needs to be placed in the `$OPENHAB_CONF/transform` folder with an extension `.script` regardless of the actual script type.
+The script needs to be placed in the `$OPENHAB_CONF/transform` folder with the native extension for the chosen language, for example `stringlength.js` for a transformation using JS Scripting.
+The script file name here acts as the `script identifier` for the script transformation.
+A script identifier can also refer to a transformation script created in the UI.
-When referencing a transformation, the script type must be prepended to the filename (e.g. `dsl:stringlength.script` for the DSL version of `stringlength.script`).
-Please note that you cannot have transformations with the same name and different languages as the file-extension is always `script`.
-The script type depends on the scripting engine used, it is usually either the file extension or the MIME-type of the scripts.

-The input value is injected into the script context as a string variable `input`.
+The input value is injected into the script context as a _string_ variable `input`.
-The result needs to be returned from the script, it can be `null` or a value of a type that properly implements `.toString()`.
-Additional parameters can be injected in the script by adding them to the script identifier in URL style (`js.script:scale?correctionFactor=1.1&divider=10` would also inject `correctionFactor` and `divider`).
+Additional parameters can be injected into the script by adding them to the script identifier in URL style (`scale.js?correctionFactor=1.1&divider=10` would also inject `correctionFactor` and `divider`).
+These additional parameters are also injected into the script context as _string_ variables.
+The result of the transformation is provided by the script as its return value.
+It can be `null`, a _string_, or a value of a type that properly implements `.toString()`.

 The examples show a simple transformation with the same functionality for some languages.
 It takes the length of the input string and e.g. returns `String has 5 characters`.
-Given the filename `stringlength.script`, the transformation pattern is `SCRIPT(<script-type>:stringlength.script):%s`.

 :::: tabs

 ::: tab DSL

-The script-prefix is `dsl`.
+The script file name is `stringlength.dsl` and the transformation is `DSL(stringlength.dsl)`.

 ```java
 var returnValue = "String has " + input.length + " characters"